pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 <div class="have-done-list" markdown="1">
 ### Before the end of the evening, I'll have:

-* Improved the text of the intro to the course
+* Made a first draft of the revision to the course intro page
-* Sent the new intro page to a couple friends for their feedback
-* Advanced in preparing my objectives for what I'll have done before Christmas
-* Got back to a friend about going to see Rogue One at the movies before the holiday break
+* Tagged my expenses to review
+* Created a signup form
 </div>

 <div class="have-done-list" markdown="1">